rango527/farmfresh_wordpressAndReactNative/wp-content/plugins/product-quantity-for-woocommerce/readme.txt

 Finally, you can start using it directly at "WooCommerce > Settings > Product Quantity".

 == Changelog ==

+= 2.9 - 17/06/2020 =
+* Allowed defining decimal values for Default Quantity values
+* Enhanced notification messages on checkout UI
+* New Feature: Allowed defining a unit next to main price (Show $10 per KG instead of regular $10)

 = 2.8 - 04/06/2020 =
 * Display Price by Quantity: %unit% variable can now be set on global level (all store), category, and product-based